National Basketball League (England): Playoffs

+National Cup

 The premier Cup competition in England and Wales, the National Cup is open to all NBL teams and played on a straight knockout format at club venues, with the final being held at a neutral venue.
 Until 2003, all British teams competed in this competition (including BBL teams).

 History

 1960–1972

 In 1960 a National Basketball League was introduced with nine members – Borehamwood Bullets, Watford Royals, Nottingham Dodgers, Aspley Old Boys (Nottingham), Birmingham Athletic Institute, Birmingham Dolobran, Doncaster Panthers, Manchester YMCA Comets, and Billingham Tech.
 Watford Royals won the first National league in 1960-61.
 Two of the strongest teams in the country at the time were London Central YMCA and London Poly.
 Neither of these London based teams felt it necessary to join the National Basketball League when the local competition in London was so strong.

 A change of format in 1965-66 produced three sections, with a total of 16 teams, including two from Scotland; with a change of name to the British Basketball League known as the ‘Rosebowl’.

 By 1972, the Scots had their own thriving National League, though also competing in the "Rose Bowl", but when a London team, Sutton, defeated Edinburgh's Boroughmuir Barrs in the 1972 Final, the Basketball Association decided that it was time to relaunch the idea of an English National League.